davidforteguerre/Kickstarter-Projects-Analysis/README.md

-# Kickstarter-Projects-Analysis
+# Kickstarter_Projects_Success_Rate
-Big Data project implemented with PySpark: analyzing and predicting the success rate of online fundraising projects through machine learning (random forest, logistic regression).
+Big Data project: Predicting the Success Rate of Kickstarter Projects.
+PySpark, Spark SQL, and MLlib were used for the analysis.